Extension of Phase 3 Gene Therapy for Painful Diabetic Neuropathy

 Placebo, vehicle

 No study drug is administered in this study.
-Patients who received Placebo in a previous trial will be evaluated in this trial for long-term safety and efficacy.
+Patients who received Placebo in the previous trial (VMDN-003) will remain blinded and were evaluated in this trial for long-term safety and efficacy.

 What is the study measuring?